Athlon007/MOP/README.md

 **WARNING:** This mod may or may not corrupt other mods.
 Use at your own risk!

-**THIS MOD IS NOT COMPATIBLE WITH KRUFPS!** Use only one of the mods.
+**THIS MOD IS NOT COMPATIBLE WITH KRUFPS OR IMPROVEFPS!** Use only one of the mods.

 ## License